 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Polytechnic University of Puerto Rico, Orlando Campus undergrads use financial aid to to cover the cost of tuition.
-In 2021, 24 of the 165 undergrads enrolled received financial aid.
-Polytechnic University of Puerto Rico, Orlando Campus meets 55 percent of the demonstrated financial need for undergraduates.
+In 2022, 24 of the 165 undergrads enrolled received financial aid.
+Polytechnic University of Puerto Rico, Orlando Campus meets 55% of the demonstrated financial need for undergraduates.

 |Most Common Loans for Polytechnic University of Puerto Rico, Orlando Campus Students|